POTUS Impeachment Fans Tweet Watergate’s Hero: Security Guard Frank Wills Foiled Nixon

 In fact, there would be no Watergate scandal with 48 convictions and an impeachment trial without the help of a trusty security guard named Frank Wills.

-About the contributions Frank Wills made to impeach the POTUS in 1974, a Twitter user wrote, “I didn’t watch the #Watergate program but I like to remember Frank Wills, the guard who saw the duct tape on the doors and called the police.”
+About the contributions Frank Wills made to impeach Nixon in 1974, a Twitter user wrote, “I didn’t watch the #Watergate program but I like to remember Frank Wills, the guard who saw the duct tape on the doors and called the police.”

-What sounds like a simple act performed by someone just doing their job was actually the unfurling of a corrupt POTUS that deserved impeachment.
+What sounds like a simple act performed by someone just doing their job was actually the unfurling of a corrupt president that deserved impeachment.

 When Watergate’s Frank Wills died in September 2000, New York Times re-told his story and what had happened to him since his heroic deeds led to the 1974 POTUS being impeached.

-Sadly, instead of being hailed a national hero, Frank Wills found that being the person that discovered the plot against the Democratic National Committee headquarters and a Watergate celebrity was a mixed blessing.
+Sadly, instead of being hailed a national hero, Frank Wills found that being the person that discovered the plot against the Democratic National Committee headquarters was a mixed blessing.

 Instead, Frank Wills was frequently jobless, and he ended up quitting his job at the Watergate Hotel soon after the scandal because he did not get a raise he felt he was owed.